hd77alu/hospital_monitoring_group-12/Heart_Rate_Monitoring_Script/README.md

 echo "Heart rate monitor started with PID: $pid"

-# Task 1 B: Heart Rate Monitoring and Analysis Script
+# Task 1 B: Heart Rate Monitoring Script

 # First, we check if the log file 'heart_rate_log.txt' exists.
 # If it's not found, we display an error message and exit the script.
 log_file="heart_rate_log.txt"
 if [[ ! -f "$log_file" ]]; then
   echo "Log file not found: $log_file"